Tuesday, August 30

 Short Story Alert:

 There was a goat named Mars who loved to watch over his family.
-Every day he would stand guard over them.
+Every day, he would stand guard over them.
 He loved his family and would do whatever it took to keep them safe.
-Mars the goat would get all his children together and they would listen to the stories of when he was younger.
-They would all sit and listen very closely because they did not want to miss one single word.
-You see Mars the goat was a very good storyteller and all his children loved listening to their father's stories.
+Mars the goat would get all his children together, and they would listen to the stories of when he was younger.
+They would all sit and listen closely because they did not want to miss one word.
+You see, Mars the Goat was an excellent storyteller.
+All his children loved listening to their father's stories.
 They learned a lot from the wise words of their father and all of his stories.
 The end!

 goat picture 3